scholarships available

 A deeply heart-connected community;

-Honoring Earth and Spirit and all the sacred beings in-between;
+Honoring Earth, Soul, Spirit and all the sacred beings there-within;

 Creating beauty through song, dance, and creativity;

-Breaking open to personal transformation through co-created ceremony;
+Breaking open to collective transformation through co-created ceremony;

 And offering together our souls’ gifts in service to the world’s healing.